MohamadJehad/OnlineFitnessTraining/README.md

 ## Prerequisites

 - Python with Flask
-- MySQL database
+- MySQL workbench (as you will need to import my files(stored in database folder) in your workbench)
 - Modern web browser with localStorage support
-- Jinja (only used in one html file)
+- Jinja (only used in one html page)

 ## Project Checklist